jakubtomsu/jakubtomsu.github.io/content/posts/bit_pools/index.md

 This approach is a bit more complicated than a dumb free slot array, but I really like the fact it's just a basic bit array, no super complicated metadata to take care of.

-I'm not necessarily trying to convince anyone to use this approach, however I think this kind of algorithms is still relatively uncommon, so it was worth writing about.
+I'm not necessarily trying to convince anyone to use this approach, however I think these kinds of algorithms are still relatively uncommon, so it was worth writing about.
 It's certainly nothing novel, but I hope it's valuable!

 Thank you for reading!